Optimal anticodes, MSRD codes, and generalized weights in the sum-rank metric: Anticode Bound and optimal anticodes

 \begin{remark} In \cite{BGROAC}, the authors give a definition of $r$-anticode for $r$ a non-negative integer.
 In~\cite[Theorem~2.2]{BGROAC} they establish an upper bound for the dimension of an $r$-anticode.
 For a given $\Cc\subseteq \MM$ and $r=\maxsrk(\Cc)$, \cite[Theorem~2.2]{BGROAC} yields

 Notice that our Anticode Bound is tighter than (\ref{ABBGR}), since for all $C=(C_1,\ldots,C_\ell)\in\Cc$ there exist $u_1,\ldots,u_\ell\in\mathbb{Z}$ such that $\sum_{i=1}^\ell u_i=\maxsrk(\Cc)$ and $\rk(C_i)\leq u_i\leq n_i$ for all $i$.
 In particular, all codes that meet bound (\ref{ABBGR}) also meet our Anticode Bound.
 Moreover the bounds are different, as one can easily check by comparing Theorem \ref{thm:OAC} in this paper and \cite[Corollary 3.8]{BGROAC}.
 In \cite[Definition 2.3]{BGROAC}, the authors define optimal anticodes as those that meet the bound (\ref{ABBGR}).
-In particular, an optimal anticode according to \cite{BGROAC} is an optimal anticode according to Definition \ref{defn:OAC}, but the converse is not true in general. \end{remark}
+In particular, an optimal anticode according to \cite{BGROAC} is an optimal anticode according to Definition \ref{defn:OAC}, but the converse is not true in general.
+For example, the code $0\times\F_2\subseteq\F_2^{2\times 2}\times\F_2$ is an optimal anticode according to Definition \ref{defn:OAC}, but it does not meet (\ref{ABBGR}). \end{remark}

 A simple computation allows one to show that if $\Cc_i\subseteq\F_q^{m_i\times n_i}$ is an optimal anticode with respect to the rank metric for $i\in[\ell]$, then $\Cc_1\times\dots\times\Cc_\ell\subseteq\MM$ is an optimal anticode with respect to the sum-rank metric.
 Moreover, one has the following.